dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 - Verify clicking lower Split Header invokes SplitHeaderBottomCommand.
 - Verify lower button text shows "Split Findings" and invokes SplitFindingsCommand.
 - Ensure bindings resolve without runtime errors in both side and bottom panels.

+## Change Log Addition (2025-10-12 – Previous Report Splitter Offsets)
+- Implemented storage and commands for splitter offsets as per user request:
+  - Upper group operates on `Previous Header and Findings` textbox; buttons pass the `TextBox` via CommandParameter to capture caret/selection.
+  - Lower group operates on `Final Conclusion` textbox similarly.
+  - Validation enforces ordering: conclusion split must be at or after header split end per section.
+- ViewModel changes:
+  - Added fields on `PreviousStudyTab`: `HfHeaderFrom/To`, `HfConclusionFrom/To`, `FcHeaderFrom/To`, `FcFindingsFrom/To`.
+  - Included these in `PreviousReportJson` under nested `PrevReport`.
+  - Parsing of `PreviousReportJson` populates these fields when `PrevReport` exists.
+  - Added command implementations `SplitHeaderTopCommand`, `SplitConclusionCommand`, `SplitHeaderBottomCommand`, `SplitFindingsCommand`.
+- XAML changes:
+  - Added `CommandParameter` bindings to pass `txtHeaderAndFindings` and `txtFinalConclusion` as parameters to buttons.

+### Approach (Splitter Offsets)
+1) Capture caret/selection from `TextBox` (SelectionStart/SelectionLength or CaretIndex).
+2) Validate relative to prior header split end where required; on violation, set status error and abort.
+3) Store into strongly-typed nullable ints on the selected previous tab.
+4) Serialize/deserialize inside `PrevReport` object for isolation.

+### Test Plan (Splitter Offsets)
+- With no selection, click Upper Split Header: verify both from/to equal caret index; JSON shows PrevReport.header_and_findings_header_splitter_*.
+- With selection, click Upper Split Header: verify from/to reflect selection range.
+- Click Upper Split Conclusion with offsets less than header_to: verify error status and no JSON change.
+- Click Lower Split Header/Findings with/without selection: verify fields set correctly; findings requires offsets >= header_to.
+- Edit JSON manually to include PrevReport values: verify VM fields update and UI continues to work.

+### Risks / Mitigations
+- WPF `TextBox` indices rely on current text state; if bindings lag, indices can be off.
+Kept simple by using live control values.
+- JSON bloat: nested object keeps addition optional and backward compatible.